Dr. Jari Laukkanen on Sauna Use for the Prevention of Cardiovascular & Alzheimer’s Disease

 An index of the elasticity of large arteries such as the thoracic aorta.
 Arterial compliance is an important cardiovascular risk factor which diminishes as a function of age and systolic blood pressure.
 Arterial compliance is measured by ultrasound as a pressure (carotid artery) and volume (outflow into aorta) relationship.

-A disease of the arteries characterized by the deposition of plaques of fatty material on their inner walls.
+A disease characterized by the deposition of fatty plaques on the inner walls of arteries.
 Something is said to be **atherogenic** when it promotes the formation of fatty plaques in the arteries. _Atherosclerosis causes **coronary artery disease**._

 Autonomic Nervous System